danphenderson/BlockOpt.jl/docs/src/tutorials/simple.md

 ![](../assets/objtrace_simple_case.png)

-The normed gradient data at each successful iterate is accessed through `∇f_norms(s1)` and `∇f_norms(s2)`.
+The normed gradient data at each successful iterate may be accessed through `∇f_norms(s1)` and `∇f_norms(s2)`.

 ```julia-repl